 Caravaggio began to use deep, dark backgrounds for many of his paintings, and seemed to almost turn a spotlight on his figures.
 The high contrast in those paintings made for intensely powerful and dramatic works of art.

 Because of Caravaggio, Chiaroscuro became very popular, and today the word is most often used to mean “high contrast” more than anything else.
+(To achieve this same sort of impact, you’ll want to mix your black oil paint yourself, for the deepest, darkest contrast.)

-Sometimes the source of the intense illumination in a painting (whether by Caravaggio or other artists) was actually IN the painting—you can see examples in religious works, where an angel or other holy figure actually illuminates the entire scene.
+Sometimes the source of the intense illumination in a painting, whether by Caravaggio or other artists, was actually IN the painting—you can see examples in religious works, where an angel or other holy figure actually illuminates the entire scene.

 Other times the light source is simply a candle, or a fire.